lusee-night/opsim/notebooks/README.md

 # Notebooks

-## newsim
+## Newsim

 The most up-to-date version of the simulation notebook.
 It is using the following elements of the data:

-a) Prefabricated _orbitals_ i.e. positions of the Sun and the satellites, calculated as time series
+* Prefabricated _orbitals_ i.e. positions of the Sun and the satellites, calculated as time series
-b) _devices_: list of devices, with requisite numbers of the current drawn from the power source, for each of the available states
+* _devices_: list of devices, with requisite numbers of the current drawn from the power source, for each of the available states
-c) _modes_: major modes of the LuSEE apparatus, mapped onto the states of each hardware component
+* _modes_: major modes of the LuSEE apparatus, mapped onto the states of each hardware component
-d) _comtable_: the command table to be executed
+* _comtable_: the command table to be executed

+## Datacheck

+A simple tool to validate inputs to the simulator, inclusing the _HDF5_-formatted data and configuration files (in _YAML)

+---

+# Settings

 ## PYTHONPATH

 When running in _VS code_, the environment will be inherited from the shell, which is helpful since you can conveninetly set `PYTHONPATH` before starting the session.
+This software depends on the _luseepy_ package and the _simpy_ framework to function.
+This is typically provided by the Python virtual environment.

 ## Archive